 Making sure staff have the skills needed to grow the business and stay competitive is a challenge for many business owners.
 LWDB invests in training programs that help Region 7 companies build a team of employees with the right skills and credentials to help them grow and succeed.

-Our Representatives are dedicated to Workforce planning needs of local industries, Talent acquisition strategy development, and Connecting businesses to talent and resources.
+Our Representatives are dedicated to Workforce planning needs of local industries, talent acquisition strategy development, and connecting businesses to talent and resources.

-• Comprehensive understanding of labor
+• Comprehensive understanding of labor market conditions.

 • Sector strategies (as defined by WIOA).